runwayml/learn/docs/tutorial_photosketch.md

 # Tutorial: Creating Contour Drawings with PhotoSketch

 The [PhotoSketch model](https://arxiv.org/pdf/1901.00542.pdf) created by Li et al. allows you to infer contour drawings from images automatically.
-In this tutorial, we will use PhotoSketch to create an outline from your camera input.
-Then, we will output the resulting image via HTTP for external use.
+In this tutorial, we will use Runway to run PhotoSketch to create a real-time contour outline of your webcam stream.
+We will then send the resulting image via HTTP network to a simple web app built with JavaScript and [p5.js](http://p5js.org/)

 ## Requirements
 * Runway Beta